 “Pay heed to him and obey him.
 Do not defy him, for he will not pardon your offenses, since My Name is in him.”

 There are no orders, instructions, rules or commandments between an angel and the Israelite’s.
 They all come from Moses who receives them from G-d.

 This angel is Moses.
-And Moses is a man with divine beings who is a messenger.
-The divine beings are G-d and the spirit of G-d.
-The spirit of G-d is the son of G-d (G-d’s first born) as all spirits are the sons of G-d and spirits are in all angels and My Name (G-d) is in all of them.
+And Moses is a man with divine beings who is a messenger of G-d’s laws.
+The divine beings are G-d and the person of the spirit of the Holy G-d.